1865-1877: Reconstruction and Rights

 Image Source: Library of Congress

-Early Reconstruction efforts empowered Black people to own land, build communities, form churches, vote for government officials, and develop schools for their children to attend (Thompson Fullilove, 2016, p.
+Early Reconstruction efforts enabled Black people to purchase land, build communities, form churches, vote for government officials, run for government offices, and develop schools for their children (Thompson Fullilove, 2016, p.
 22).

 As historian Eric Foner (2014) noted, “blacks were active agents in the making of Reconstruction” (p. xxii).
 He goes further to say that the extent to which free Blacks engaged in rebuilding their communities “was the most radical development of the Reconstruction years, a massive experience in interracial democracy without precedent in the history of this or any other country that abolished slavery in the nineteenth century” (p. xxiii).